2025-2026

 Requirements: 3-ring binder, Notebook paper, Pen, Pencil, Highlighters, To Kill a Mockingbird by Harper Lee, No Fear Shakespeare Romeo and Juliet, And Then There Were None by Agatha Christie, The Princess Bride by William Goldman

-In this course, students will study the elements of fiction through a variety of texts, including short stories, novels, and plays.
+Class Description: In this course, students will study the elements of fiction through a variety of texts, including short stories, novels, and plays.
 We will also study some poetry.
 If time allows, we will work on some research concepts as well.
 Along the way, we will work on grammar and writing skills to prepare students to take future English classes.

 Grades: 10th-12th

-Geometry is the visual study of shapes, sizes, patterns, and positions.
+Class Description: Geometry is the visual study of shapes, sizes, patterns, and positions.
 It occurs in all cultures, through at least one of these five strands of human activities: building/structures; machines/motion; navigating/star-gazing; art/patterns; and measurement.
 Geometry uses arithmetic and algebra as tools to mathematically describe the spatial realm.
 The class will explore both theory and application of classic (Euclidean) and other types of geometry (Cartesian, Trigonometry).
 The geometry course is a comprehensive look at the study of geometric concepts including the basic elements of geometry, proofs, parallel and perpendicular lines, the coordinate plane, triangles, quadrilaterals, polygons, circles, trigonometry, congruence and similarity, surface area, volume and transformations.
 Students will work with graphing calculators throughout geometry.

 Government/Economics

-Teacher: Marla Poole, Marlawpoole7@gmail.com
+Teacher: Marla Poole

 Requirements: “Abeka American Government,” http://www.abeka.com “Work and Prosperity,” http://www.abeka.com “Lawn Boy” by Gary Paulson Binder to keep class materials in 2 two-pocket folders

-Government(fall): This class will focus on local, state, and national governments.
+Class Description: Government(fall): This class will focus on local, state, and national governments.
 Students will learn the rights and responsibilities they have as U.S. citizens through a thorough study of the Constitution.
 Economics(spring): We will focus on the U.S. economic system and the economic systems of other countries.
 We will examine the ideals of our global economy and the effects these ideals have on our government and everyday lives.
 Grades will be based on class participation, homework, projects, and quizzes/tests.

 Imaginative Writing

-Grades: 7th-12th
+Grades: 6th-12th

 Class Fee: $15